mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 but finished with 'Copy N' where N is the number of copies.
 To do it follow the instructions below:

 - Access the left panel menu '*Content*'.
-- Click in the list the module you want to duplicate a Content Item for.
+- Click in the list the Content structure you want to duplicate a Content Item for.
 - In the tabs, select the '*Content tab*'.
 - In the list of content items select all the content items you want to duplicate by pressing the selection square in the left of each row.
 - Open the bulk options pressing the top right 3 dots icon <span class="fa fa-ellipsis-v"/>.